-- The equipment and method of disposal of excavated material from the tunnel must be approved by the EPCOR prior to starting work. - .2 Protect and maintain tunnel support system from damage. - .3 Maintain tunnel free of waste, debris at all times.
-Control water infiltration so that is does not interfere with the excavation procedure and prevent deterioration of the tunnel invert.
+- .1 The equipment and method of disposal of excavated material from the tunnel must be approved by EPCOR prior to starting work. - .2 Protect and maintain tunnel support system from damage. - .3 Maintain tunnel free of waste and debris at all times.
+Control water infiltration so that it does not interfere with the excavation procedure and prevent deterioration of the tunnel invert.

-- .1 Conduct operations to EPCOR safety standard procedures- Tunnel Safety Regulations and the applicable provisions of all relevant regulatory and inspecting authorities. - .2 Continuously monitor and inspect the tunnel excavation at the face and at all times install adequate support to the walls of the tunnel to ensure a safe and stable condition. - .3 Perform remedial action directly to ensure that soil surrounding the excavated tunnel is maintained in a stable condition. - .4 The Engineer may work with the Contractor to address any safety concerns with the excavations. - .5 Nothing in these specifications shall be construed to relieve the Contractor from sole responsibility for safety.
+- .1 Conduct operations to comply with all federal, provincial, and local legislation as well as EPCOR Health, Safety and Environment (HSE) requirements.
+Apply appropriate HSE policies, practices, programs, and procedures applicable to the work being performed. - .2 Continuously monitor and inspect the tunnel excavation at the face and at all times install adequate support to the walls of the tunnel to ensure a safe and stable condition. - .3 Perform remedial action directly to ensure that soil surrounding the excavated tunnel is maintained in a stable condition. - .4 The Engineer may work with the Contractor to address any safety concerns with the excavations. - .5 Nothing in these specifications shall be construed to relieve the Contractor from sole responsibility for safety.